KDE/kwayland/README.md

 - QtQuick

 Although the library does not perform any output, it makes it very easy to enable rendering.
-The representation for a `wl_buffer` (KWayland::Server::BufferInterface) allows easy conversion to a (memory-shared) QImage in case the buffer represents a shared memory buffer.
+The representation for a [Buffer](@ref KWayland::Server::BufferInterface) allows easy conversion to a (memory-shared) QImage in case the buffer represents a shared memory buffer.
 This QImage can be used for rendering in a QPainter based API or to generate an OpenGL texture.